WSMorrison/BricksThenMadeNow/README.md

 ![Items page](/assets/readme-images/features/large-2-items.png)

 - The items page has all the general page features.
-- The splash image and carouselle do not appear on this, or any further pages.
+- The splash image and carousel do not appear on this, or any further pages.
-- Below the nav bar is a secondary nav bar in yellow.
+- Below the nav bar is an info bar in yellow.
-  - Text indicates which theme the customer is currently navigated to.
+  - Text indicates which Theme the customer is currently navigated to.
   - On the right, a sort-by dropdown allows the customer to sort by part count.
-The part count is directly related to price, so it defacto does both functions.
+The part count is directly related to price, so it essentially does both functions.
-- The items page shows a grid of the items related to the selected theme.
-It will show all items if the current theme selected is "all."
+- The items page shows a grid of the Items related to the selected theme.
+It will show all Items if the current Theme selected is none, which is displayed as "all."
-- Each item is represented by an image, the item name, the item number, the part count, and there is a button to access the item detail page.
+- Each Item is represented by an image, the Item name, the Item number, the part count, and there is a button to access the item detail page.

 </details>